hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 - decentralized or SaaS solution
 - SDK, Universal Resolver or REST API for fetching the resource

-The main benefits of option #1 for the Atala PRISM platform are the following:
+The main benefits of option #1 for the Identus platform are the following:

 - the resource is stored on-chain
 - the resource is published and indexed by the managed VDR layer (prism-node)
 - the resource is available via REST API & SDK for the product-level applications
 - the resource is dereferenced via the DID URL in the DID resolver
 - the resource is linked to the DID dynamically (using DID URL + dereferencing algorithm)
-- this solution is scalable and decentralized (anyone can deploy the PRISM stack)
+- this solution is scalable and decentralized (anyone can deploy the Identus stack)
 - level of trust can be guaranteed by the underlying VDR and enforced by hashes or signatures of the resource